pychen06/pychen06.github.io/cv.md

 TA for the course *Discrete Math (NCTU)* in Fall 2018 and Fall 2019.

 ### Extracurricular Activities
-* Team leader of women's volleyball team of department of ECE, NCTU.
+* Leader of women's volleyball team of department of ECE, NCTU.
 * Member of administration section in student association of department of ECE, NCTU.